 Some MLM requires you to have 3 legs, to maintain a certain rank, which makes it even more difficult to stay in the game.

 A lot of people consider MLM as a pyramid scheme.
 And I don’t blame them.
 It resembles such shape, right?

 It is no coincidence that MLM is often mistaken for a pyramid scheme.
 Let’s take any MLM company, minus the product and you get an outright pyramid scheme.

 Pyramid schemes are in most countries illegal.

-In this video, it is shown how the MLM started and how they all have routes in the pyramid scheme (or Ponzi scheme).
+In this video, it is shown how the MLM started and how they all have roots in the pyramid scheme (or Ponzi scheme).

 There is no doubt that the only way how to make money within any MLM is through recruiting other people.